chung-leong/zigar/README.md

 Version 0.14.3 has the same feature set as 0.15.2 and works with Zig 0.14.x.

 The upcoming version is 0.15.3.
 The biggest addition will be suppport for the PHP language.
-It's been under development for the past 6-month and is at the moment being polished and stabilized for release.
+It's been under development for the past 6 months and is at the moment being polished and stabilized for release.
 Once that happens, development will transit immediately to upgrading the entire suite to Zig 0.16.